IconoclastLabs/motion-rubberstamp/README.md

 ## Notes

-The iOS Simulator seems to cache or store your app icons when you run a build.
-Motion-rubberstamp is still invoked, but it doesn't appear to update on your device.
-Deleting the app on your device before building seems to invoke the refresh, but if anyone knows of a more automated solution to invoking an icon refresh, that would be better.
+The iOS Simulator will appear to cache your app icons when you run a build because RubyMotion's deployer apparently only looks for new resource files when deploying (it copies resource files to a simulator directory on your local filesystem).
+Motion-rubberstamp is still invoked, but it won't appear to update on your simulator.
+Deleting the app on your simulator before building will invoke the refresh but is a non-optimal solution.
+I hope to have this solved in the next release.

+Motion-rubberstamp also currently only checks for app icons in the `/resources` path, regardless of what your Rakefile is configured for.

 ## Uninstalling